nitrado/terraform-provider-ec/docs/resources/core_environment_v1.md

 page_title: "ec_core_environment_v1 Resource - terraform-provider-ec"
 subcategory: ""
 description: |-
-  An Environment provides a connection to deployment capacity.
+  An Environment provides a mechanism to isolate groups of resources.
 ---

 # ec_core_environment_v1 (Resource)

-An Environment provides a connection to deployment capacity.
+An Environment provides a mechanism to isolate groups of resources.